-This easy Shepherd’s Pie (Gluten- and Dairy-Free) is savory, filling comfort food, with a little of everything!
-Easy to prepare in less than an hour and take to a potluck or young family’s house.
+This easy Shepherd’s Pie (Gluten- and Dairy-Free, Low-FODMAP) is savory, filling comfort food, with a little of everything!
+Easy to prepare in less than an hour and take to a potluck or just enjoy at home.
 Protein, vegetables, and a smooth, mashed-potato topping.
-Except for the cooking of the potatoes, a one-pot meal.
+Except for cooking the potatoes, it’s a one-pot meal.

 This is the fourth in a series of dinners that I have prepared for my daughter-in-law after her lactation consultant advised an elimination diet.
-(You can find out what we have been eating and more on this topic here.)
+(You can find out what we have been eating and more on elimination diets here.)

-I assure you that neither you or your eaters will notice anything missing!
-It’s really just a tasty layer of potatoes on a flavorful meat-vegetable mixture.
-I have written this recipe so that it is easy to use onions if you are eating them, and leave them out if not.
+I assure you that neither you nor your eaters will notice anything missing!
+This pie is really just a tasty layer of mashed potatoes on a flavorful meat-vegetable mixture.
+I have written this recipe so that it’s easy to use onions if you are eating them, and leave them out if not.

 Though I have a “typical” set of vegetables I mix into my Shepherd’s pie, this could be a clean-out-the refrigerator type of meal.
 Carrots and celery seem a must.
-Onions are not on our list now but we hope to have them back soon and have asafetida to enjoy in the meantime.
+Onions are not in this recipe except as an alternative, but would be a traditional ingredient in such a rustic pie.

 Benefits of the onion family